 |An odd couple / Cindy La Ferle|

-While clearing out the last of the summer planters and perennial beds, Doug found the tiny gnome (above) buried in a tangle of expired morning glories.
-Setting the little guy next to a garden angel on the window sill, he didn't realize that he'd gifted me with a photo opportunity -- and inspired a philosophical reverie.
+While clearing out the planters and perennial beds, my husband found the small gnome, in the photo above, buried in a tangle of expired morning glories.
+Setting the little guy next to a garden angel on the window sill, Doug didn't realize that he'd gifted me with a photo opportunity -- and inspired a philosophical reverie.

 The safest thing to do, of course, is to stick with non-controversial topics.
-My late father believed that discussing one's religion and politics in public was impolite.
-(Does impolite behavior even bother anyone now?)
-My father's post-Edwardian mindset still makes perfect sense if you're trying to maintain your professional boundaries with colleagues or coworkers, or if you prefer keeping casual friends or relatives at a well-guarded distance.
+This makes perfect sense if you're trying to maintain professional boundaries with colleagues and coworkers -- or you'd simply rather keep acquaintances or relatives at a cordial distance.

 But as any good therapist will tell you, the things we don't talk about might be the invisible obstacles that stand in the way of creating deeper intimacy in our relationships.